An online tool to help customers plan and save, making a complex process manageable

 - Monitor the college application process

-“This tool offers families and their financial advisors a single destination to navigate the complex task of getting a child to college,” said John P. Bryson, head of portfolio consulting and college savings for John Hancock Investments.
+“This tool offers families and their financial advisors a single destination to navigate the complex task of getting a child to college,” said John P. Bryson, head of portfolio consulting and college savings for John Hancock Investment Management.
 “With the cost of higher education continuing to climb, college is becoming an increasingly significant savings challenge.
 It was important to us to be a source of useful information and practical financial guidance to make the process easier.”

 In addition to offering background on the significant benefits of using 529 plans for saving for college and comprehensive information on all the stages of college planning, John Hancock Freedom 529 is also making saving through its plan more attractive by: